N-Haitu31/holbertonschool-low_level_programming/functions_nested_loops/README.md

 5-sign.c : Write a function that prints the sign of a number.
 Returns 1 and prints + if n is greater than zero.
 Returns 0 and prints 0 if n is zero.
 Returns -1 and prints - if n is less than zero.

 6-abs.c : Write a function that computes the absolute value of an integer.

+7-print_last_digit.c : Write a function that prints the last digit of a number.